linkedin/ktls-jni/CONTRIBUTING.md

 ==================================================

 Please do not file reports on Github for security issues.
-Please review the guidelines on at (link to more info).
-Reports should be encrypted using PGP (link to PGP key) and sent to security@linkedin.com preferably with the title "Github linkedin/ktls-jni - <short summary>".
+Please review the guidelines on at (https://www.linkedin.com/help/linkedin/answer/a1336435).
+Reports should be encrypted using [PGP key](https://www.linkedin.com/help/linkedin/answer/a1341484) and sent to security@linkedin.com preferably with the title "Github linkedin/ktls-jni - < short summary >".

 Tips for Getting Your Pull Request Accepted
 ===========================================